Australian counter terrorism police charge two teens with weapons offences

 Both men have been refused bail and were due to appear in court on Saturday.

-(Reporting by Harry Pearl, editing by G Crosse)
+(Reporting by Harry Pearl, Editing by G Crosse)

 LONDON/WASHINGTON The United States and Britain urged Russia on Friday to bring to justice all those responsible for the murder of opposition politician Boris Nemtsov.